AveesLab/carla-virtual-platoon/README.md

 - **Ubuntu 20.04.** CARLA provides support for previous Ubuntu versions up to 16.04. **However** proper compilers are needed for Unreal Engine to work properly.
 Dependencies for Ubuntu 18.04 and previous versions are listed separately below.
 Make sure to install the ones corresponding to your system.
 - **130 GB disk space.** Carla will take around 31 GB and Unreal Engine will take around 91 GB so have about 130 GB free to account for both of these plus additional minor software installations.
+- **Enough memory space (add swap area).** For better performance, using large (> 16 GB) memory is recommended.
+Setting swap area is also possible to prevent memory insufficiency.
 - **An adequate GPU.** CARLA aims for realistic simulations, so the server needs at least a 6 GB GPU although 8 GB is recommended.
 A dedicated GPU is highly recommended for machine learning.
 - **Two TCP ports and good internet connection.** 2000 and 2001 by default.
 Make sure that these ports are not blocked by firewalls or any other applications.
 - Python 3.8 ++